openaire/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 Subject
 ^^^^^^^
+:Description: The subject of the publication from a classification
 :Use: optional, possibly multiple (0..*)
 :Representation: XML element ``Subject`` containing the classification identifier and having a ``scheme`` attribute to specify the classification scheme identifier
 :CERIF: the ResultPublication_Classification (`<https://w3id.org/cerif/model#ResultPublication_Classification>`_)